williamouyang/okta.github.io/_source/_docs/platform-release-notes/platform-release-notes2017-21.md

 <!-- ### Platform New Features -->

+### Platform Feature Improvement: System Log Notifications for OpenID Connect Apps

+Notifications are entered in the [System Log](/docs/api/resources/system_log.html) when OpenID Connect apps are created or updated.

 ### Platform Bugs Fixed

-* OpenID Connect and OAuth 2.0 requests failed to respect default SAML IdP configuration.
-(OKTA-127155)
-* Using the resource owner password credentials flow for an Active Directory user sometimes resulted in a malformed response instead of an Access Token.
-(OKTA-121082)
+* SAML Apps containing more than one SAML attribute caused pagination issues on `/api/v1/apps`.
+(OKTA-123220, OKTA-122423, OKTA-115762)
+* Native clients that are OpenID Connect apps require the `authorization_code` grant type.
+This requirement was not enforced correctly.
+(OKTA-123471)
+* Requests to configure inbound SAML IdPs (`/api/v1/idps`) that included duplicated group IDs failed.
+(OKTA-124853)

-### Simple HAL Links Generally Available in Preview for May, 2017
+#### Simple HAL Links Generally Available in Preview for May, 2017

 Okta has enabled the Simple HAL Links on User Collections feature for most preview organizations.
 This feature removes the HAL links that reflect state from user objects returned in collections.